bkimotho/hello-world/README.md

 # helloworld
-Here's what I have been grappling with the paast few minutes - Github.
+Here's what I have been grappling with the past few minutes - Github.